Darrell Issa: Greene Properties

 Issa is partner in 17 limited partnerships and limited liability companies (LLCs) that own commercial properties across North San Diego County.
 He is CEO of Greene Properties, Inc., a privately held real estate investment company with commercial real estate holdings in San Diego North County.
 Headquartered in Vista, it manages three commercial office buildings in Carlsbad with a total of 26,354 square feet.
-Employees include his wife and son William "Will" Issa as assistant property manager.
-The office is in the same building as Issa's former congressional office, near their house of the last 20 years.

 Early political career

 Activism

 Active in consumer-electronics trade organizations, Issa became more directly involved in politics.
 He went to Washington, D.C., to lobby Congress and later became one of California's biggest individual campaign contributors to Republican candidates.
 In 1996, he chaired the successful campaign to pass California Proposition 209, a ballot initiative that prohibited Californian public institutions from considering race, sex, or ethnicity in public employment, public contracting, or public education.
 He was instrumental in persuading the national Republican Party to hold its 1996 convention in San Diego.